carljparker/data-512-final/project-data512a.md

 Overall, the findings appear to be inconclusive.

-I did find many (39) locations in which COVID-19 deaths increased in the aftermath of Trump campaign rallies--and in some cases, these increases were dramatic.
+I did find many locations (39) in which COVID-19 deaths increased in the aftermath of Trump campaign rallies--and in some cases, these increases were dramatic.

 However, there were also many locations (29) in which deaths stayed the same or declined.

-Also, the increases in the COVID-19 related deaths appear to be clustered which suggests that regional factors contributed to COVID-19 spread rather than (only) the Trump rally.
+Also, the increases in COVID-19 deaths appear to be clustered which suggests that regional factors contributed to COVID-19 spread rather than (only) the Trump rally.
 Finally, COVID-19 related deaths following Trump rallies appear to increase with time, that is, they mirror the general progression of the pandemic, which again suggests that the Trump rally is not the (only) contributing factor.